Deland-Labs/DFT-Standard-Tutorial/docs/Intro.md

 6. No black hole address

 - Question: If there is a need to destroy Token, how to deal with it?
-- Consideration: Whether to implement the burn interface should be considered in the Token standard
+- Consideration: Whether to implement the burn interface in the Token standard

-- Solution: The burn interface does not need to be put into the standard, it can be designed in the extension interface
+- Solution: The burn interface does not need to be put in the standard, it can be designed in the extension interface

 7. approve/transferFrom (Approve is a pairing function for TransferFrom)

 - Question: There was a disagreement about whether the approval/transfer should be removed in the discussion on the forum

-- Consideration:
+- Considerations:

   approve/transferFrom appears in ERC20 mainly because:

   > Using Ethereum's native ETH token, you can call the smart contract function and send ETH to the contract at the same time.
 This is done using payable.
-But because the ERC20 token itself is a smart contract, it is not possible to directly send the token to the smart contract while calling one of its functions; therefore, the ERC20 standard allows smart contracts to transfer tokens on behalf of the user-using the transferFrom() function.
+But because the ERC20 token itself is a smart contract, it is not possible to directly send the token to the smart contract while calling one of its functions; therefore, the ERC20 standard allows smart contracts to transfer tokens on behalf of the user who is using the transferFrom() function.
 For this, users need to allow smart contracts to transfer these tokens on their behalf

   However, in the Dex and lending scenarios of Ethereum, Approve is often accompanied by the possibility of simultaneous operation of two tokens.
-Approve can avoid the repeated payment problem which transaction brought about, has a good supplementary use scenario for transfer.
+Approve can avoid the repeated payment problem which transaction brought in, and it also has a good supplementary applicable scenario for transfer.

 - Solution: Approve/transferFrom should be retained

 8. TransferAndCall vs Receiver Notify
-- Question: which option is more suitable
+- Question: which option is more plasusible
-- Consideration:
+- Considerations:
   - Notify can meet the basic notification needs.
 Although it cannot support better flexibility, it is sufficient to meet the transfer scenario
-  - TransferAndCall provides better flexibility, but it depends on the transfer caller to fully understand the method and parameters corresponding to the call, which is not needed for most transfer scenarios
+  - TransferAndCall provides a better flexibility, but it depends on the transfer caller whether or not fully understand the method and parameters corresponding to the call, which is not needed for most transfer scenarios
-  - For security reasons, For security reasons, do not call the canister of the location inside the canister,[why?Inter-canister calls](https://www.joachim-breitner.de/blog/788-How_to_audit_an_Internet_Computer_canister)
+  - For security reasons, do not call the canister of the location inside the canister,[why?Inter-canister calls](https://www.joachim-breitner.de/blog/788-How_to_audit_an_Internet_Computer_canister)

 - Solution:
   - Notify is supported (cdk0.5.1, one-way notify)

 9. ApproveAndCall VS TransferAndCall

 - Question: We compare ApproveAndCall and TransferAndCall.
-ApproveAndCall and TransferAndCall are two sets of non-atomic operations, there is no difference essentially.
+ApproveAndCall and TransferAndCall are two sets of non-atomic operations, there are no differences essentially.
 Which one should be retained?

-- Consideration: In some scenarios, when multiple Tokens need to be transferred at the same time, TransferAndCall can not meet such needs.
+- Consideration: In some scenarios, when multiple Tokens need to be transferred at the same time, TransferAndCall can not meet such requirement.
 After approval, execute transferFrom in the final call to pay multiple tokens at once
 - For security reasons like Q8

 - Solution: call is not supported

 10. Nonce

-- Question: What Is Nonce In Ethereum? every transaction has a nonce.
+- Question: What Is Nonce In Ethereum?
+Every transaction has a nonce.
 The nonce is the number of transactions sent from a given address.
 Each time you send a transaction, the nonce increases by 1.
 There are rules about what transactions are valid, and the nonce is used to enforce some of these rules.
 Does Dfinity's token standard need to incorporate a nonce mechanism?

 - Consideration:If the nonce mechanism is supported, it can prevent users from repeatedly submitting transactions